Wepower383/VortexPowerBluepeint/README.md

 # VortexPowerBluepeint
-Open source blueprint cor a vortex-base energy system for humanity
+Open source blueprint for a vortex-base energy system for humanity